All Episodes

 He pointed to the gun debate, noted the courts have allowed for increasingly stringent regulations in response to ever more powerful weapons.

-So we're gonna need to we have to change the Constitution the way we interpret it.
+So we're going to need to change the Constitution, the way we interpret it.

-And what that means is you're really not gonna have the kind of freedom that you're used to.
+And what that means is you're really not going to have the kind of freedom that you're used to.

 We can't let people have that much freedom anymore.